zig-gamedev/zig-gamedev/README.md

 # zig-gamedev project

-This repository contains a collection of [sample applications](#sample-applications) and libraries written in **[Zig programming language](https://ziglang.org/)**.
-Prebuilt binaries for all sample applications can be found in [Releases](https://github.com/michal-z/zig-gamedev/releases).
-Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.<br />
+This repository contains a collection of [sample applications](#sample-applications) and standalone libraries written in **[Zig programming language](https://ziglang.org/)**.

-*I build game development stuff in Zig full-time.
-As a sample of my work please see [this video](https://www.youtube.com/watch?v=1hYIzFVdA2o).
-If you like my project and my mission to promote the language, please consider [supporting me](https://github.com/sponsors/michal-z).*
+Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.
+Prebuilt Windows binaries for all sample applications can be found in [Releases](https://github.com/michal-z/zig-gamedev/releases).<br />

 #### Some features and libraries we develop: